- Contact Us

 Why would I use My SSP?

-- You would like to receive in-the-moment support with a professional and do not want to want to schedule an appointment.
+- You would like to receive in-the-moment support with a professional and do not want to schedule an appointment.

 All graduate and undergraduate SFU students can connect with My SSP via chat and call function while traveling outside of the US and Canada.